 The author has used both types of DNA comparison to advance his genealogy.
-Using autosomal DNA triangulation at 23andMe, both mother’s and father’s blood lines were validated back to a g-g-grandparent, and I met online some cousins of whom I was formerly unaware.
+Using autosomal DNA triangulation at 23andMe and GEDMatch, both mother’s and father’s blood lines were validated back to a g-g-grandparent, and I met online some cousins I didn’t know.

 By comparing my Y-DNA STR markers with others registered in the Ysearch database, I found an exact match with someone sharing my surname.
 By contacting the match through a DNA website created specifically to study this surname via DNA, an exchange of paper trails revealed that both lines passed though Virginia in Revolutionary War times, providing twice the clues to assist us in breaking through our mutual roadblocks.

 This concludes the discussion of the impact of DNA on the author’s genealogy studies in historical times.
 For those who share the author’s interest in deeper pre-historic genetic studies, please read on.
 But the discussion will get more detailed.

 While autosomal DNA does support general population studies in distant times, specific deep genetic ancestry is more definitely traced through non-recombinant DNA.
 Beyond direct links to historical ancestors, non-recombinant DNA can indicate a broad history of one’s biological clans going back over millennia.
 Researchers study all public genetics databases containing such DNA, to draw conclusions about where we come from and how we got here from there.

 The basic idea is that by studying the distribution of current peoples’ DNA, we can learn something about our distribution long ago.
 The resulting hypotheses can then be tested as technology improves for deriving DNA from ancient remains.
 It is this European human pre-history read from DNA that is the further subject of our quest.
 Specifically, I can hypothesize how my male DNA (Y-DNA) type might have come to England.
 For background on the terminology used below, refer to the prior essay Genetics: Our Genetic Clanship.